moljac/Xamarin.Auth.Samples.NugetReferences/component-docs/Details.md

 ### 1. Initialization

-#### 1.2
+#### 1.1 Creating and configuring an Authenticator

-In the initialization step Authenticator object will be created according to OAuth flow used and user application OAuth server setup.
+The server side setup of the OAuth provider defines OAuth flow used which again defines which Authenticator constructor will be used.

 This code is shared accross all platforms: